ianmarroquin/pypscf-pysplit/README.md

 brew install inetutils

-Type in ftp in the terminal to make sure it is properly installed.
+(Type "ftp" in the terminal to make sure it is properly installed).